MEADOW SWEET GROVE

 Glass Jars

 The best!
 Use for dry beans and lentils, pasta, popcorn and rice.
-Freeze homemade applesauce and crushed tomatoes (make sure you leave a good inch or so at the top for expansion).
-Use for non-food items like: nails, screws, tacks, seed pods - you get the idea.
+Sterilize the jars and lids in boiling water and freeze homemade applesauce and crushed tomatoes (make sure you leave a good inch or so at the top for expansion).
+Use for non-food items like: nails, screws, tacks, beads, paper clips, seed pods and any other small items that need organization.

 Plastic Tubs